rscheffers82/ES6-component-function-to-child/README.md

-# Test Driven Development learning repo
+# ES6 example of parent and child container - function exchange

-Interested?
-See more of my work at [royscheffers.com](http://royscheffers.com)
+Like what you see... you'll find more of my work at [royscheffers.com](http://royscheffers.com)